Australia's Police Badge History from Ozbadge.com

 qpf69f.jpg

 This brass type, Queen Victoria Crown, "F" District version was made of a unique "5 piece" design with removeable numbers and letters which are fixed through a leather backing and "pinned" onto a separate removable back plate.
-It still has to be authenticated as an original, issued plate ( as we have no photos of anyone wearing it, as yet), but most likely is authentic.
+It still has to be authenticated as an original, issued plate ( as we have no photos of anyone wearing it, as yet), but is most likely is authentic.
 It's unique design seems to be the precursor to the later "King''s Crown", "5 part" design (below).
-Records indicate they were probably made by "Tower and Lyon", New York, USA, in 1890, to facilitate the easy changing of District letters and/or numbers.
-They were withdrawn due to the "softening of enamel due to climate". *One of the Rarest.
+Records indicate they were probably made by "Tower and Lyon", New York, USA, in 1890, to facilitate the easy changing of District letters and/or numbers and "trialed".
+It was noted, at the time, that they were withdrawn soon after, due to the "softening of black enamel, due to climate".

 *Ozbadge thanks the Queensland Police Museum and Grant Linwood.